 Both infertility and sterility mean that a couple is unable to carry a child naturally.
-But then, are they the same, is there any difference between the two concepts?
+But are they the same then, or is there any difference between the two concepts?
 Although we use them as synonyms when talking about fertility problems, the definition of sterility and infertility is not exactly the same.
 Therefore, this article will clarify the confusion between the two terms.

 The different sections of this article have been assembled into the following table of contents.

-Sterility refers to the inability to have children due to problems in fertilization, i.e., caused by the inability of the egg and sperm to unite to form the embryo.
+Sterility refers to the inability to have children due to problems in fertilization, i.e., caused by the inability of the egg and sperm to fuse to form the embryo.

 Infertility, on the other hand, indicates the inability to carry out gestation, that is, the absence of birth in spite of the fact that conception has taken place.